Prayagraj: Economy

-Overall Allahabad has a stable and diverse economy comprising various sectors such as State and Central government offices, education and research institutions, real estate, retail, banking, tourism and hospitality, agriculture-based industries, railways, transport and logistics, miscellaneous service sectors, and manufacturing.
+Overall Prayagraj has a stable and diverse economy comprising various sectors such as State and Central government offices, education and research institutions, real estate, retail, banking, tourism and hospitality, agriculture-based industries, railways, transport and logistics, miscellaneous service sectors, and manufacturing.
 Average household income of the city is US$2,299.

-The construction sector is a major part of Allahabad's economy.
+The construction sector is a major part of Prayagraj's economy.
 Secondary manufacturers and services may be registered or unregistered; according to the third All India Census for Small Scale Industries, there are more than 10,000 unregistered small-scale industries in the city.
-An integrated industrial township has been proposed for 1200 acre in Allahabad by the Dedicated Freight Corridor Corporation of India.
+An integrated industrial township has been proposed for 1200 acre in Prayagraj by the Dedicated Freight Corridor Corporation of India.

 The city is also home to glass and wire-based industry.
-The main industrial areas of Allahabad are Naini and Phulpur, where several public and private sector companies have offices and factories.
+The main industrial areas of Prayagraj are Naini and Phulpur, where several public and private sector companies have offices and factories.
 Bharat Petroleum Corporation Limited, India's largest oil company (which is state-owned), is constructing a seven-million-tonnes-per-annum (MTPA) capacity refinery in Lohgara with an investment estimated at ₹62 billion.
 Allahabad Bank, which began operations in 1865, Bharat Pumps & Compressors and A. H. Wheeler and Company have their headquarters in the city.
 Major companies in the city are Reliance Industries, ITI Limited, BPCL, Dey's Medical, Food Corporation of India, Raymond Synthetics, Triveni Sheet Glass, Triveni Electroplast, EMC Power Ltd, Steel Authority of India, HCL Technologies, Indian Farmers Fertiliser Cooperative (IFFCO), Vibgyor Laboratories, Geep Industries, Hindustan Cable, Indian Oil Corporation Ltd, Baidyanath Ayurved, Hindustan Laboratories.

 The primary economic sectors of the district are tourism, fishing and agriculture, and the city is a hub for India's agricultural industry.
-In the case of agriculture crops, Paddy has the largest share followed by Bajra, Arhar, Urd and Moong, in declining order during the Kharif season.
-In Rabi, Wheat is predominantally followed by pulses and oilseed.
-Among oilseed crops, Mustard has very less area under pure farming and is grown mainly as a mixed crop.
-Linseed dominates the oilseed scenario of the district and is mainly grown in Jamunapar area. in the case of pulses, gram has the largest area followed by pea and lentil (masoor).
+In the case of agriculture crops, paddy has the largest share followed by bajra, arhar, urd and moong, in declining order during the Kharif season.
+In Rabi, wheat is predominant followed by pulses and oilseed.
+Among oilseed crops, mustard has very little area under pure farming and is grown mainly as a mixed crop.
+Linseed dominates the oilseed production of the district and is mainly grown in Jamunapar area.
+In the case of pulses, gram has the largest area followed by pea and lentil (masoor).
 There is fairly good acreage under barley.

 Transportation and utilities

 Air

-The main international and domestic airport serving Allahabad is Allahabad Airport (IATA: IXD, ICAO: VEAB), which began operations in February 1966.
-The airport is 12 km from the city centre and lies in Bamrauli, Allahabad.
-As of now, Allahabad is connected to eleven cities by flight, where Air India's regional arm Alliance Air connects Allahabad to Delhi and Bilaspur, while IndiGo connects it to Bangalore, Mumbai, Kolkata, Raipur, Bhopal, Bhubaneswar and Gorakhpur.
+The main international and domestic airport serving Prayagraj is Prayagraj Airport (IATA: IXD, ICAO: VEAB), which began operations in February 1966.
+The airport is 12 km from the city centre and lies in Bamrauli, Prayagraj.
+As of now, Prayagraj is connected to eleven cities by flight, where Air India's regional arm Alliance Air connects Prayagraj to Delhi and Bilaspur, while IndiGo connects it to Bangalore, Mumbai, Kolkata, Raipur, Bhopal, Bhubaneswar and Gorakhpur.
 The nearest international airports are in Varanasi and Lucknow.

-The world's first airmail flight took place from Allahabad to Naini in February 1911, when 6,000 cards and letters where flown by French pilot Henri Pequet.
+The world's first airmail flight took place from Allahabad (Prayagraj) to Naini in February 1911, when 6,000 cards and letters where flown by French pilot Henri Pequet.